knightmaxters/hello-world/README.md

 # hello-world
-I want to learn programming
-and I'm really committed on it
+I want to learn and I'm really committed on it